fejlek/Nine-Circles-Statistics/README.md

 # Nine Circles of Statistical Modeling

-The primary focus of this repository is *statistical models*, i.e., models based on a set of more or less restricting assumptions about the data-generating process such as linear regression, Poisson regresion, or quantile regresion (I plan to cover nine models at the time of writing this introduction).
+The primary focus of this repository is *statistical models*, i.e., models based on a set of more or less restricting assumptions about the data-generating process such as linear regression, Poisson regresion, or quantile regresion (I plan to cover nine regression models at the time of writing this introduction).
 I will demonstrate their usage on datasets taken from Kaggle (https://www.kaggle.com) and other places such as various *R* packages .
 Even though each problem will be mainly focused on one particular model, I expect that due to dealing with more or less realistic datasets, I will have to cover other additional topics as the need emerges, e.g., dealing with missing data (multiple imputation) and dealing with dependent/correlated observations.

 The main motivation behind this work is personal: learning, practice, future reference, and, last but not least, fun.
 Still, I think that these small projects can be useful for any reader interested in statistical modeling.
-Kaggle users usually provide their solutions based on machine learning techniques, so these solutions can be unique, at least in this regard.
+Kaggle users usually provide their solutions based on machine learning techniques, so these solutions can be a bit unique, at least in this regard.

 ## Regression modeling strategies